MatthewInch/UI24RBridge/README.md

 		- Layer 6: User defined
 		- If you want to edit user bank, select channel in user group, hold ***USER*** button and select new channel with JOG wheel while still holding ***USER*** button.
 		- Changes must be saved with ***Global View*** button, otherwise changes will be discarted on app restart
+	- Bank V (configurable with Global View Groups in mixer app)
+		- Layer 1: VIEW 1 (if set)
+		- Layer 2: VIEW 2 (if set)
+		- Layer 3: VIEW 3 (if set)
+		- Layer 4: VIEW 4 (if set)
+		- Layer 5: VIEW 5 (if set)
+		- Layer 6: VIEW 6 (if set)
+		- The controller shows the first 8 channel (16 channel with secondary controller) of the selected global view.
 	- Switch between Banks with ***Fader Bank <<*** and ***Fader Bank >>*** buttons or K (up) and J (down) key on the computer
 	- Switch between Layers in current bank with ***Channel Bank <<*** and ***Channel Bank >>*** buttons or M (up) and N (down) key on the computer
  - The ***faders*** work on every type of channels